Skylands Stadium: Home of the Sussex County Miners (2015–present)

 The Can-Am League granted an expansion franchise to the new ballpark owners.
 The new Sussex County Miners played their first home game on Memorial Day, May 25, 2015.
-The Miners defeated their geographical rivals, the New Jersey Jackals 4-1 in front of a crowd of 3,819 people for their first victory.
+The Miners defeated their geographical rivals, the New Jersey Jackals 4–1 in front of a crowd of 3,819 people for their first victory.
 In 2017, the Miners qualified for the playoffs for the first time in franchise history, playing their first playoff game at the stadium on September 7, 2017.
-Unfortunately, the Miners got swept in the first round 3-0 by the eventual champions, the Quebec Capitales.
-The Miners qualified for the playoffs again the following year, but this time, placing first in the league and winning the division for the first time in franchise history.
-In the opening round, they defeated the Trois-Rivières Aigles 3-2.
+However, the Miners got swept in the first round 3–0 by the eventual champions, the Québec Capitales.

+The Miners qualified for the playoffs again the following year, this time placing first in the league and winning the division for the first time in franchise history.
+In the opening round, they defeated the Trois-Rivières Aigles 3–2.

-In the Championship round, the Miners beat the defending Champion Quebec Capitales 3 games to 1 in a best-of-five series.
-Skylands Stadium served has the location for games 3 and 4, each resulting in a walk-off hit in the bottom of the 9th inning.
-Game three was won on a single by first baseman Daniel Mateo scoring Mikey Reynolds on a single to left field.
+In the championship round, the Miners beat the defending champion Québec Capitales 3 games to 1 in a best-of-five series.
+Skylands Stadium served as the location for games 3 and 4, each resulting in a walk-off hit in the bottom of the ninth inning.
+The Miners won Game 3 on a single by first baseman Daniel Mateo.
 Game 4 was filled with even more drama.
-With the Miners down 2 runs with two on and two out, Miners third baseman Martin Figueroa stepped to the plate to hit a dramatic first-pitch, three-run homerun ending the game with a score of 6-5 and giving the Miners their first championship in franchise history.
+With the Miners down two runs with two on and two out with a sold out crowd, the Miners third baseman Martin Figueroa stepped to the plate to hit a dramatic first-pitch, three-run home run, ending the game with a score of 6-5 and giving the Miners their first championship in franchise history.

-25th Anniversary

-On Sunday June 16, 2019 the Sussex County Miners defeated the Shikoku Island Independents by a score of 5-2, exactly 25 years to the day of the first professional game played at Skylands Park which was between the New Jersey Cardinals & Hudson Valley Renegades.
+On Sunday, June 16, 2019, the Sussex County Miners defeated the Shikoku Island Independents by a score of 5–2, exactly 25 years to the date of the first professional game played at Skylands Park which was between the New Jersey Cardinals and Hudson Valley Renegades.

+After the 2019 season, the Can-Am League ceased operations, with the Miners and other teams slated to join the Frontier League.
+However, due to the COVID-19 pandemic, the Frontier League cancelled its 2020 season.
+The Miners instead fielded a team in the hastily assembled All-American Baseball Challenge, hosting games at Skylands Stadium despite a limit of 500 fans due to pandemic restrictions.
+The Miners officially began play in the Frontier League in May 2021.